 Read on for more about each of these important news items affecting immigrants and international students coming to North America.

 However, at the urging of House Speaker Nancy Pelosi, Trump called off his own plan last Friday.
-He has stated that he will delay the raids for two weeks in order to “give Democrats and Republicans a chance to work out a solution” to illegal immigration at the border.
+Then, he stated that he will delay the ICE raids for two weeks in order to “give Democrats and Republicans a chance to work out a solution” to illegal immigration at the border.

 Trump: Less Support Will Help Border Crisis

 Last week, Trump also announced that millions of dollars in aid to Central American countries will be cut.
 The move will specifically target El Salvador, Guatemala, and Honduras, because thousands of their citizens had attempted to cross into the United States through Mexico.
 Trump’s administration believes that eliminating much-needed resources from imperiled countries will demotivate people from fleeing those countries.

 What used to be a standard 90-day processing time for Optional Practical Training (OPT) work permits is now up to a five-month wait time for international students and recent graduates.
 This puts work opportunities such as summer jobs and internships at risk of being lost while students remain in limbo.
 This has also created several financial roadblocks for international students, especially when it comes to covering housing and transportation costs.
 Angered by this, many students have started petitions and written letters to university leaders to voice their frustration.

 A decline in Chinese student enrollment is being attributed to the ongoing tensions between the U.S. and China.
 As a result, American colleges and universities report that visa delays and denials are taking a toll on international student enrollment.
 Because international students contribute over 42 billion annually to the U.S. economy, the decline could have serious implications.
 Two weeks ago, China’s Ministry of Education warned students explicitly against studying in the U.S. Additionally, the nation abruptly suspended a program last week that prepared students to take advanced placement exams for college credit in the U.S.